syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ## Get Selected Row Indexes and Records

-You can get the selected row indexes by using the `GetSelectedRowIndexes` method.
-And by using `GetSelectedRecords` method, you can get the selected record details.
+You can get the selected row indexes by using the `GetSelectedRowIndexesAsync` method.
+And by using `GetSelectedRecordsAsync` method, you can get the selected record details.

 ```csharp
 @using Syncfusion.Blazor.Gantt